pratik227/quasar-admin/README.md

 - Planning to add new pages
 - Task manager with drag and drop
-- Forms Examples
+- Form Examples
-- Cards Layout etc.
+- Cards Examples etc.